KOTOR-Community-Portal/mod-builds/content/k1/full.md

 :::note
 Installation Instructions
-:   Be aware that this mod is one of the very few in the builds that is installed via the HoloPatcher, a new install method.
+:   Be aware that this mod is installed via the HoloPatcher, a new install method.
 For your purposes as the enduser, it functions almost identically to the TSLPatcher.
 Run the installer, then move the files from the patch to your override.
 :::

 ___